USFWS/secas/resources.md

 ## SECAS Charter

-In August 2023, the SEAFWA Directors approved the official SECAS Charter:
+The official charter outlines the governance structure of SECAS and the function of the Executive Steering Committee.
+The Steering Committee approved the charter in August 2023 and the SEAFWA Board of Directors later adopted it at their annual business meeting in October.

 <ul><li><a href="http://secassoutheast.org/pdf/SECAS_Charter_FINAL_10-18-23.pdf">Read the SECAS Charter</a></li></ul>